lavollmer/blogr-landingpage-lauradev/README.md

 To begin my project, I started my reviewing the index html file by updating the title and icon in the website tab.
 From there, I worked on creating the components I would use to create the website.
 I structured the layout in a way that there was a Header, Body and Footer.
 The Header was the most complex in that I used that component to import reusable commponents and mobile vs desktop versions.
 After determining the structure of the website, I started by adding content into each section as a way to review the changes as I completed them.

-The navigation bar and side navigation bar was the most challenging of the project as it required more understanding of interactive pieces on the website.
+The navigation bar and side navigation bar were the most challenging parts of the project as it required more understanding of interactive pieces on the website.
 I was able to create a general navigation bar for the desktop version using a dropdown functionality.
 Additionally, I added the sign up and login buttons that have hover state functionality for the end user.
 I worked my way down the design file page by creating the main page content and buttons.
 Then I started on the body component creating three separate distinct components for the body based on section.
 After all the sections had a general design and content added, I started again from the top of the website to refine the pages with specific details such as color gradient, image resizing, and mobile version responsiveness.

 I went through the website and added the specific functionalities requested in the design file.
 I fine tuned the hover states for the buttons.
 I worked on reformatting the navigation bar and footer with padding and margins.
 I worked on the side navigation bar for mobile responsiveness.
 Once I felt complete with the desktop version, I went through and added sizing parameters for some of the TailwindCSS styling components to make it mobile responsiveness.
 I added the additional images that were mobile specific and swapped them out at the mobile breakpoints.
 Furthermore, I went throught the content and text to update to the specific Google Font requests and font weight sizes for each section.
 I was able to debug most of the issues with some design requests I was unable to finish.